MukulMaheshwari/s3_api/README.md

 Few things to keep in mind :
 - Configure your aws cli credentials beforehand
 - EC2 connects to S3 via assigned role (instance profile).
+- Replace your vpc with the one defined in terraform file.

 Terraform layout :
 - main.tf